March 25, 2025

 For specific advice you should visit Immigration.
 You can also find out information and ask questions in the Facebook Groups in the 'Useful Links' section.

 I have described the process based on when I applied in 2022 (before the 'Points System' for foreign spouses was introduced in March 2024).
-Information on the Points System, plus details of proposed changes to the application process and other info on PR can be found on the FAQs page.
+More information on the PR/Permit Masuk application process can be found on the FAQ page:

 Dates of each stage of my PR application:

-We got married in 2014 and Immigration advised me that I could submit my Permit Masuk application in my 6th year of holding a LTSVP.
-However, due to Covid lockdowns complicating things, and being discouraged by many negative stories online about how challenging it is to get PR, I only applied 8 years after my initial LTSVP:
+We were married in 2014 and I was advised by immigration that I could submit my Permit Masuk application in my 6th year of holding a LTSVP.
+However, due to Covid lockdowns, and being discouraged by many negative stories online about how challenging it is to get PR, I only applied 8 years after my initial LTSVP:

 • Submitted Permit Masuk application: July 2022